 Virtual financial aid support takes extra resources in terms of people power, Kindle said.
 “We need a ton of people available in this environment, because we need to keep students engaged.
 It’s much harder to build relationships.”
 To that end, Davis works with several community-based partners, as well as leaning on a “very involved staff.”

 Some of the lessons that Davis has learned as it has moved college and career support online include the importance of “amped up communication” and celebrating small successes.
 When students were in the school building, they were more of a captive audience, Kindle noted.
-Now, it’s more important to communicate incentives for students to stay on their computer to work on financial aid applications.
+Virtually, it became more important to communicate incentives for students to stay on their computer to work on financial aid applications.

 As for marking the successes, Kindle said, “When you look at completion report and see that five kids completed the application on their own, we celebrate that.”

 On the other side of the state, staff at Grays Harbor College are also working hard at providing virtual opportunities for students to complete financial aid forms.
-When Recruitment/Admissions Manager Marcy Alstrom heard about FAAD requirements this summer, she saw it as an opportunity for her team to support the already substantial workload of high school counselors.
+When Recruitment/Admissions Manager Marcy Alstrom heard about FAAD requirements, she saw it as an opportunity for her team to support the already substantial workload of high school counselors.

 “This is something the local community college can take a big role in the lift of organizing the resources,” Alstrom said.
 “It’s a service we can provide to students and to counselors.”